flightstats/hub/README.md

 `callbackUrl` is the fully qualified location to receive callbacks from the server.
 `channelUrl` is the fully qualified channel location to monitor.
 `parallelCalls` is the optional number of callbacks to make in parallel.
 The default value is `1`.
-If parallelCalls is higher than one, callback ordering is not gauranteed.
+If parallelCalls is higher than one, callback ordering is not guaranteed.

 To see all existing group callbacks and status: